joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 foundation of a highly optimizing compiler, that knew about and took advantage of safety, was essential to our results.

 I would also be remiss if I didn't point out that the world has made considerable inroads in this area alongside us.
 [Go](https://golang.org/) has straddled an elegant line between systems performance and safety.
+[Rust]( http://rust-lang.org/) is just plain awesome.

-The [.NET Native]( https://msdn.microsoft.com/en-us/vstudio/dotnetnative.aspx) and, related, [Android Runtime]( https://en.wikipedia.org/wiki/Android_Runtime) projects have brought a taste of AOT to these languages in a more limited setting, as a "silent" optimization technique to avoid mobile application lag caused by JITting.
+The [.NET Native](https://msdn.microsoft.com/en-us/vstudio/dotnetnative.aspx) and, related, [Android Runtime]( https://en.wikipedia.org/wiki/Android_Runtime) projects have brought a nice taste of AOT to these languages in a more limited setting, as a "silent" optimization technique to avoid mobile application lag caused by JITting.
 Lately, we've been working on bringing AOT to a broader .NET setting with the [CoreRT project](https://github.com/dotnet/corert).
 Through that effort I hope we can bring some of the lessons learned below to a real-world setting.
+Due to the delicate balance around breaking changes it remains to be seen how far we can go.
 It took us years to get everything working harmoniously, measured in man-decades, however, so this transfer of knowledge will take time.

 First thing's first.
 Let's quickly recap: What's the difference between native and managed code, anyway?